qianqian-utm/hpms/README.md

 Note that the current URL in HibernateConfig.java is set to //localhost:3307, do update it according to your local port number.

 # Layout
-layout.jsp is used for the main layout throughout the site/ You may refer to the implementation in UserController - addUserForm function.
+layout.jsp is used for the main layout throughout the site

+You may refer to the implementation in UserController - addUserForm function.